Housing the capital of the world’s largest democracy, Delhi is home to about 10 million people and boasts of being the Rome of the East.

 Dinpanah

-It was now the time of Mughal supremacy over India and Delhi.
-Babur had always thought of Delhi as his heirloom as his forefather Timur had annexed it.
+It was now time for Mughal supremacy over India and Delhi.
+Babur had always thought of Delhi as his heirloom, as his forefather Timur had annexed it.

-So he was not the one to let go of the chance when Delhi was almost laid out to him in a platter.
-Nevertheless Babur’s reign was short lived and he was succeeded by Humayun who is credited with building the city of Dinpanah.
+So he was not the one to let go of the chance when Delhi was almost laid out for him on a platter.
+Nevertheless, Babur’s reign was short-lived, and he was succeeded by Humayun, who is credited with building the city of Dinpanah.

 Purana Qila, which is the oldest fort in Delhi, is known to be the inner stronghold of the city of Dinpanah.
 Moreover Purana Qila has mythological significance too with the fort believed to be the place where Indraprastha, the Pandava’s capital, stood.

-Humayun however lost his thrown to Sher Shah Suri in 1540 at the battle of Kanauj before regaining it back.
-He had been facing problems both from the inside and the outside and his opium addiction did not help matters.
+Humayun, however, lost his throne to Sher Shah Suri in 1540 at the battle of Kanauj before regaining it back.
+He had been facing problems both from the inside and the outside, and his opium addiction did not help matters.

-Delhi however flourished under Sher Shah Suri too who was an excellent administrator and is credited with introducing the currency of Rupiya and the Grand Trunk Road.
-He lost his life in an accidental explosion caused by Gunpowder and the subsequent weak rulers handed over the reins of Delhi back to the Mughals.
+Delhi, however, flourished under Sher Shah Suri too, who was an excellent administrator and is credited with introducing the currency of Rupiya and the Grand Trunk Road.
+He was killed in an unintentional gunpowder explosion, and the weak rulers that followed gave the Mughals back control of Delhi.

 Shahjahanabad

-It was his son Shah Jahan – which literaly means ruler of the world – who built the city of Shahjahanabad (now Old Delhi) and made it his capital.
-Also built was Taj Mahal is the nearby city of Agra during this time.
-But his expensive overtures soon depleted the Mughal coffers and he was succeeded by his orthodox Muslim son Aurangzeb.
+It was his son Shah Jahan, which literally means ruler of the world, who built the city of Shahjahanabad (now Old Delhi) and made it his capital.
+Also built was the Taj Mahal, which was in the nearby city of Agra during this time.
+However, his costly advances quickly drained the Mughal treasury, and his son Aurangzeb, an orthodox Muslim, took his place.

-Post Aurangzeb ended the Mughal empire’s control over the charismatic city of Delhi and it was now the turn of the British to shape the city into what it looks like today.
+After Aurangzeb ended the Mughal empire’s control over the charismatic city of Delhi, it was now the turn of the British to shape the city into what it looks like today.

 New Delhi